 Real estate agents take a complete picture of your house when evaluating your house.

-Renovation is Key Towards Getting a Good Price
+Myth 7: Renovations are Key to Getting a Good Price

 Beautiful kitchens and bathrooms are the keys to selling a house, but that doesn’t make them the only key.
 Getting a good price isn’t dependent on what type or how long it’s been since you renovate a house, it’s also about many other factors, as mentioned above.